Twenty-eight (card game): Pair rule

 The pair rule increases or decreases the bid value by 4 points.
 Pair should be shown only when the trump card has been revealed and either party (bidder and opposition) takes a hand after the trump card has been shown, but you must take the hand using trump card before showing trump, i.e. you cannot show the pair and then take a hand with queen or king but rather you should take a hand with a different card and then show the pair.
 If the opposing team has the pair, then the bid value increases by 4 points.
 In some variations people also go for doubling or halving of the points depending on which person has the king/queen pair.

 In West Bengal, a variant of 28 is played where the lowest score is 16 and maximum is 28.
 In this variation, for a bid of 16-18 points, the bidding team cannot show the pair.
 They must have bid at least 19 to show it.
 But if the bidding point is 19 the bid value will decrease by 3 points only and above it (20-28) the bid value will decrease by 4 points.

 Single Hand

 Some play that after all the cards have been dealt, but before the lead to the first trick, a player with very strong cards may declare a 'single hand', undertaking to win all eight tricks, playing alone.
-In this case there is no trump, the player who announced 'single hand' leads to the first trick, and the partner of the lone player places his or her hand face down and takes no part in the play.
+In this case there is no trump, the player who announced 'single hand' leads to the first trick, and the partner of the lone player places their hand face down and takes no part in the play.
 The lone player's team wins 3 game points if all eight tricks are won, and loses 3 points otherwise.
-'Single hand' cannot be declared with a hand that is certain to win eight tricks - the player must have at least one card that could lose a trick in any possible way.